fierceoj/dionaea-ioc-scripts/README.md

 # dionaea-ioc-scripts
-Extract IOCs from dionaea honeypot logs.
+Extract IOCs from dionaea honeypot bistreams and binaries.

 # Requirements
 - dionaea honeypot on a Linux system